ecologygames-eu/ecologygames_raccoon/content/homepage/8play.md

 ![Play on Tabletopia](images/tabletopia.png)

-You can [play our game on Tabletopia](https://tabletopia.com/games/european-bioinvasions-raccoon-68a54u/play-now).
-It's completely free.
-It should work on most computers and in most web browsers.
+You can [play our game on Tabletopia](https://tabletopia.com/games/european-bioinvasions-raccoon-68a54u/play-now) or print and play it at home.
+Either way, it's completely free.

+Playing the game on Tabletopia should work on most computers and in most web browsers.
 We find it works best in Chrome.
 It's hard to play with a trackpad so try to find a mouse if you can.

-The online version doesn't implement the rules of the game, so you'll need to learn and run the game yourself.
+The online version doesn't automatically implement the rules of the game, so you'll need to learn and run the game yourself.

 You can download the rulebook [here](https://drive.google.com/file/d/14Nng7MsOQp2H0pkIXKGODv16xZxWK8lO/view?usp=sharing) and watch a video explanation below.